zendeskgarden/react-components/packages/theming/src/examples/theme.md

 - `sm` and `md`: each take an RGBA `color` parameter and are typically used to apply Garden's `:focus` box shadow.
 Values under the `shadowWidths` theme object are used to determine shadow thickness.
-- `lg`: takes `offsetY` and `blurRadius` parameters for applying a faint kale-colored drop shadow to components that appear to float above the surface (i.e. modals, notifications, etc.).
+- `lg`: takes `offsetY`, `blurRadius`, and `theme` parameters for applying a faint kale-colored drop shadow to components that appear to float above the surface (i.e. modals, notifications, etc.).

 ### Space